discopt/cmr/doc/regular.md

 ## C Interface ##

-The functionality is defined in \ref regular.h.
-The main functions are:
+The corresponding function in the library is

   - CMRtestBinaryRegular() tests a binary matrix for regularity.

+and is defined in \ref regular.h.